withastro/astro/.changeset/slow-hornets-try.md

 '@astrojs/rss': major
 ---

-Removes the `drafts` option as the feature is deprecated and removed in Astro 4.0
+Removes the `markdown.drafts` option as the feature is deprecated in Astro 3.0